Shyam-brs/flickr/Readme.md

     https://www.flickr.com/services/api/

 ###### Purpose :
-    API is used for searching images.We can download the images from the app.
+    API is used for searching images.
+We can download the images from the app.

-#### Dear Students, Check out the live app [here](http://203.193.173.125/buildriseshine/api/javascript/flickr).
+#### Check out the live app [here](https://shyam-brs.github.io/flickr/).